-The best way to get into Durham is to arrive by train where you get to admire the city’s breathtaking views.
+Travel to Durham by train so you can admire the city’s breathtaking views on the train in.
 There are trains running on the East Coast Main Line coming from London Kings Cross Station and York railway station.
 Trains also come from other places in the UK, including Manchester, Leeds, and Birmingham.
-The Durham train station is only a short walk away from the city centre and is well connected towards the cathedral by the Cathedral Bus.
+The Durham train station is only a short walk away from the centre and is well connected towards the cathedral by Bus.

-The Treasures of Saint Cuthbert that can be found within the cluster of the buildings of the Durham Cathedral and is home to a wide range of amazing artefacts including the coffin of Saint Cuthbert, which was from the 7th century.
-Take time to walk towards the charming River Wear where the Durham peninsula was built upon.
+See the Treasures of Saint Cuthbert that can be found within the cluster of the buildings in Durham Minster and is home to a wide range of amazing artefacts including the coffin of Saint Cuthbert from the 7th century.
+Take time to walk towards the charming River Wear and see where the Durham peninsula was built on top of.

 The Botanical Gardens that are close to Howlands Park and Ride as well as the Collingwood College is also a must-visit.
 If you fancy shopping, check out the Durham Indoor market.
 This is a beautiful Victorian covered market selling a wide range of products, including traditional sweets.

 Tip 6: Check your Ticket Type.

 On certain popular journeys, it is worth comparing the price of two one-way train tickets versus one return journey.
 For cheap train tickets to Durham, it can occasionally work out as better value to book two single fares, or compare against a flexible return journey.
 Make sure to check these both for cheap train tickets.